api3dao/old-api3-docs/docs/airnode/v0.3/reference/deployment-files/config-json.md

 ### `contracts`

 (required) - An object that keeps the addresses of the protocol contracts deployed on the respective chain.
-It must include the `AirnodeRRP` contract address.
+It must include the `AirnodeRrp` contract address.

 ### `id`